-Unfortunately, I’ve encountered more than my fair share of unreliable lifting straps as a long-time fitness instructor.
-I’ve had some rip during a deadlift, and others cause painful blisters, which prompted me to do my research and explore the best lifting straps out there.
+Unfortunately, as a long-time fitness instructor, I’ve encountered more than my fair share of unreliable lifting straps.
+I’ve had some rips during a deadlift, and others cause painful blisters, prompting me to research and explore the best lifting straps.

-1 - Grip Power Cobra Grips (Editor's Choice)
+1 - Grip Power Cobra Grips (Best Overall)

-These figure 8 lifting straps might be the most versatile ones you’ll find.
+These figure 8 lifting straps might be the most versatile ones.

-Not only might they significantly improve your grip strength, but they are fast and easy to get on and off as you need them.
+They might significantly improve your grip strength and are fast and easy to get on and off as you need them.

 Once you’ve picked the right size for your wrist straps, there should be no issue with pressure points or friction due to the neoprene padding.

-Many users comment on how it helped them add more reps to their usual routines, as well as how good its quality and design are.
+Many users comment on how it helped them add more reps to their usual routines and how good its quality and design are.